gj-asai/TopOptTools.jl/README.md

 It uses all threads created when Julia started.

 ## Installation
-To add this package as a dependency to your project, run `]add https://github.com/gj-asai/TopOpt.git`.
+To add this package as a dependency to your project, run `]add https://github.com/gj-asai/TopOptTools.git`.

 ## Structure
 In this repository you can find:
-- `src/`: source code for the module `TopOpt`
+- `src/`: source code for the module `TopOptTools`
 - `examples/`: collection of scripts showing the usage of the package for different optimization formulations.
 The directory contains its own `Project.toml` defining an environment to run the scripts.
+To run the examples, start Julia from the root directory with `julia --project=examples/ -t auto` and include the example file to be able to call the function it defines

 ## Author(s)
 This software has been developed by